 The Forestry Commission and Mayor of London have published advice on which trees to plant to provide a variety of benefits, taking account of climate change predictions.
 The Right Trees for a Changing Climate database is available to anyone who registers (registration is free).

-Planning policies in the London Plan (policy 5.11) and Tower Hamlets Council’s Core Strategy (policy SP04) promote green roofs in new developments.
+Planning policies in the London Plan (policy 5.11) and Tower Hamlets Council’s Core Strategy (policy SP04) and Managing Development Document (policy DM11) promote green roofs in new developments.
 The Mayor of London has published a technical report on the benefits of various types of green roofs in support of the London Plan policy.
 This technical report can be downloaded here (PDF 2.6MB).
 The Green Roof Organisation, representing the green roof industry, has published a Code of Practice, the Green Roof Code, which provides a lot of useful information and best practice guidance.